 • low and high temperature;

-• damage as a result of blows, injections, cuts, cuts;
+• damage resulting from blows, punctures, cuts, cuts;

 • skin burns.

-Remember that in these situations, the pain does not come from the mole, but from the skin.
-If you feel that the pain occurs in it, then, basically, this is due to serious damage from clothing, external factors.
-Most of the inconvenience comes from large papillomas, warts on the leg.
+Remember that in these situations the pain comes not from the mole, but from the skin.
+If you feel that the pain arises precisely there, then, basically, this is due to serious damage from clothing, external factors.
+The most inconvenience comes from large papillomas and pedunculated warts.
 If they are damaged, contact a specialist immediately.

-Remember, if you do not contact a specialist on time, then a large nevus can become malignant.
+Remember, if you do not contact a specialist in time, a large nevus can become malignant.
 If your mole is larger than six millimeters, then it should be monitored constantly.

-The appearance of any of them requires attention and care on the part of a person.
-If the mole turns black and falls off, consider that all dangers have bypassed you.
-If the hanging mole turned black, then this is due to trauma and the cessation of blood flow.
-You should not worry, but a visit to the doctor is required.
-The doctor will determine the nature of the darkening of moles and give recommendations for removing the nevus.
+The appearance of any of them requires attention and care from a person.
+If the mole turns black and falls off, consider that all dangers have passed you by.
+If the hanging mole turns black, then this is due to injury and cessation of blood flow.
+There is no need to worry, but a visit to the doctor is required.
+The doctor will determine the nature of the darkening of the moles and give recommendations for removing the nevus.

-Skin burns, including sunburns, are significant irritants to mole tissue
+Skin burns, including sunburns, are significant irritants of mole tissue.

 About the prevention and removal of black moles

-As with any disease, if the mole has darkened, you must follow preventive measures.
-These include the following actions.
+As with any disease, if a mole has darkened, you need to follow preventive measures.
+These include the following:

-1. In no case do not seal the nevus with plasters to avoid infection.
+1. Never cover a nevus with bandages to avoid infection.

-2. Choose the right climate for your skin.
-If your skin is white, and the number of moles rolls over, then too much exposure to sunlight is not for you.
+2. Choose climatic conditions that suit your skin.
+If your skin is white and the number of moles is off the charts, then too much exposure to sunlight is not for you.
 Choose forests, not tropics.

-3. Don't overuse your tan.
-Nevuses can appear due to the longest exposure to the sun.
-To preserve the integrity of the skin, it is important to use protective equipment.
+3. Don't overuse tanning.
+Nevi can appear due to exposure to the sun for as long as possible.
+To maintain the integrity of the skin, it is important to use protective products.

 4. Choose clothes made from natural cotton and linen materials.

-6. Older people are advised to treat nevi and age spots with particular scrupulousness in order to avoid the appearance of a tumor.
+6. Elderly people are advised to treat nevi and age spots with particular scrupulousness in order to avoid the appearance of a tumor.

-7. A mole that is in constant contact with shoes and clothes is best removed by surgery.
+7. A mole that is in constant contact with shoes and clothing is best removed by surgery.

-8. When identifying age spots that have formed a "group" - immediately consult a doctor.
-More than six moles in one area contribute to the development of a cancerous tumor.
+8. If you identify age spots that have formed a “group”, consult a doctor immediately.
+More than six moles in one area contribute to the development of cancer.

-In order not to worry in the future due to the fact that the mole has turned black, follow simple preventive measures and precautions.
+In order not to worry in the future because the mole has turned black, follow simple measures prevention and precaution.

-Everything you need to know about mole removal is below.
+Everything you need to know about mole removal below.

 1. Remember that a dark birthmark is not an indicator of destruction.
-Any person can find an uncountable number of nevi on the arm, leg, moles on the back.
-Sometimes a nevus is present even on the genitals.
+Any person can find an incalculable number of nevi on the arm, leg, and moles on the back.
+Sometimes a nevus is even present on the genitals.

-2. The destruction of the mole occurs after the examination and examination of the cells.
-The method of removal is chosen by your treating doctor.
-It can be: laser removal, radiotherapy, cryo-destruction.
+2. The destruction of a mole occurs after examination and examination of the cells.
+The method of removal is chosen by your attending physician.
+It could be: laser removal, radiotherapy, cryo-destruction.

-3. Self-medication with folk remedies, whether it be celandine or another “useful” acid, is detrimental.
-The result may be an incurable stage of cancer.
+3. Self-medication with folk remedies, be it celandine or another “useful” acid, is destructive.
+The consequence may be an incurable stage of cancer.

 A group of moles can be dangerous

-• the size is more than one cm, increase in size;
+• size more than one cm, increase in size;

-• when the skin pattern disappears on the nevus;
+• when the skin pattern on the nevus disappears;

 • a certain asymmetry appears, the shape changes;